metio/terraform-provider-k8s/docs/data-sources/postgres_operator_crunchydata_com_pg_admin_v1beta1_manifest.md

 Optional:

-- `config_database_uri` (Attributes) A Secret containing the value for the CONFIG_DATABASE_URI setting.More info: https://www.pgadmin.org/docs/pgadmin4/latest/external_database.html (see [below for nested schema](#nestedatt--spec--config--config_database_uri))
+- `config_database_uri` (Attributes) A Secret containing the value for the CONFIG_DATABASE_URI setting.
+More info: https://www.pgadmin.org/docs/pgadmin4/latest/external_database.html (see [below for nested schema](#nestedatt--spec--config--config_database_uri))
-- `files` (Attributes List) Files allows the user to mount projected volumes into the pgAdmincontainer so that files can be referenced by pgAdmin as needed. (see [below for nested schema](#nestedatt--spec--config--files))
+- `files` (Attributes List) Files allows the user to mount projected volumes into the pgAdmin container so that files can be referenced by pgAdmin as needed. (see [below for nested schema](#nestedatt--spec--config--files))
-- `gunicorn` (Map of String) Settings for the gunicorn server.More info: https://docs.gunicorn.org/en/latest/settings.html
+- `gunicorn` (Map of String) Settings for the gunicorn server.
+More info: https://docs.gunicorn.org/en/latest/settings.html
-- `ldap_bind_password` (Attributes) A Secret containing the value for the LDAP_BIND_PASSWORD setting.More info: https://www.pgadmin.org/docs/pgadmin4/latest/ldap.html (see [below for nested schema](#nestedatt--spec--config--ldap_bind_password))
+- `ldap_bind_password` (Attributes) A Secret containing the value for the LDAP_BIND_PASSWORD setting.
+More info: https://www.pgadmin.org/docs/pgadmin4/latest/ldap.html (see [below for nested schema](#nestedatt--spec--config--ldap_bind_password))
 - `settings` (Map of String) Settings for the pgAdmin server process.
-Keys should be uppercase andvalues must be constants.More info: https://www.pgadmin.org/docs/pgadmin4/latest/config_py.html
+Keys should be uppercase and values must be constants.
+More info: https://www.pgadmin.org/docs/pgadmin4/latest/config_py.html

 <a id="nestedatt--spec--config--config_database_uri"></a>
 ### Nested Schema for `spec.config.config_database_uri`

 Required:

 - `key` (String) The key of the secret to select from.
 Must be a valid secret key.

 Optional: